 Did you know that you wash your body before you actually get into the bath?
-Well it’s true, and the last thing you want to do is embarrass yourself further in an already (potentially) embarrassing situation.
-Many foreigners are not accustomed to Japanese public baths (sento) where everyone runs around naked.
-However, sento are a staple of Japanese culture and should be experienced if given the chance.
-Another thing that many foreigners are unaware of is that Japanese sento cure every disease ever forever.
-Check out these basic tips to get the most out of your next sento visit.
+Well it's true, and the last thing you want to do is embarrass yourself further in an already (potentially) embarrassing situation.
+Many foreigners are not accustomed to sentou 銭湯 (Japanese public baths) where everyone runs around naked.
+However, sentou are a staple of Japanese culture and should be experienced if given the chance.
+Another thing that many foreigners are unaware of is that Japanese sentou cure every disease ever forever.
+Check out these basic tips to get the most out of your next sentou visit.

 Did you know that many toilets have a button that when pressed replicates the sound of a toilet flushing?
 Well they do, and it's pretty handy if you find yourself in the need of multiple courtesy flushes.
 That way, no water is wasted!
 Well done, Japan.
 Well done.
 Like everything else in the country, Japanese toilets are from the future.